Please Read Before Proceeding to Application

 The M.Div. degree is required of applicants in Practical Theology.
 In other areas, if the M.Div. or its equivalent is absent, a minimum of two years of graduate study in religion is required.
 Included in the two years will ordinarily be a course in each of Old Testament; New Testament; systematic theology, philosophy or ethics; history of religions; and two courses in the history of Christianity.

 Candidates for programs in Christian Education, Pastoral Theology, and Homiletics must submit evidence, as early as possible in the first year of residence, that they have engaged in that form of professional practice under close supervision, or else they must arrange to do so during their period of residence.

 All candidates must be fluent in English and must demonstrate reading knowledge of two other modern languages, normally German and French.
 It is strongly recommended that candidates enter the program with a reading knowledge of both languages.
 Competence in at least one language—in the case of Biblical Studies, German—must be established before matriculation as a condition of registration for a full course load.
 Competence in the second modern language must be demonstrated as a prerequisite for the second year of residence.
 Please see Language Requirements, for more information.

-Princeton Theological Seminary does not discriminate on the basis of race, color, ancestry, sex, age, marital status, national or ethnic origin, or disability in its admission policies and educational programs.
-The Seminary's Senior Vice President (Administration Building, Business Office; 609-497-7700) has been designated to handle inquiries and grievances under Title IX of the Education Amendments of 1972 and other federal nondiscrimination statutes.
+Princeton Theological Seminary does not discriminate on the basis of race, color, ancestry, sex, age, marital status, national or ethnic origin, sexual orientation, gender identity, or disability in its admission policies and educational programs.
+The director of multicultural relations (Multicultural Relations Office, Templeton Hall, 609.688.1941) has been designated to handle inquiries and grievances under Title IX of the Education Amendments of 1972 and other federal nondiscrimination statutes.